 You can convert funds in pre-tax IRA accounts to a Roth IRA.
 This includes traditional IRAs, SEP IRAs and Simple IRAs.

 A Roth IRA conversion can be worth it for a couple of reasons.
 First, it can get around the income caps that limit Roth conversions for higher-income taxpayers.
-Most taxpayers can contribute up to $7,000 to a Roth in 2024.
-But contribution limits are lower for higher-income taxpayers and, after a point, no Roth contributions are allowed at all.
+A person’s eligibility to contribute directly to a Roth IRA depends on their modified adjusted gross income (MAGI), with higher-earning taxpayers losing the ability to contribute to a Roth IRA once their MAGI hits a certain threshold.

 However, there are no limits on conversions.
 A taxpayer with a pre-tax IRA can convert any amount of funds in a year to a Roth IRA.

 Roth IRAs also are exempt from required minimum distributions (RMDs).
-These mandatory withdrawals from retirement accounts begin at age 72 and can create a tax burden on affluent retirees.
+These mandatory withdrawals from retirement accounts begin at age 73 (75 for people born in 1960 or later) and can create a tax burden on affluent retirees.
 But Roth owners don’t have to make RMDs for as long as they live.
 This makes Roth IRAs particularly useful for leaving inheritances.

 Keep in mind that where you plan to retire is another factor to consider when it comes to Roth IRA conversions.
 If you anticipate relocating post-retirement to a state with high income taxes, a conversion likely makes more sense than if you are retiring to a state with low or no state income tax.